cbartram/kraken-frontend/docs/client/configuration.md

 - Update Hooks
 - Proxies

-See the following sections for more information on each of these features.
+See [launcher configuration](launcher-configuration.md) for more detailed information on each of these features.

 ## Windows